 Effective Land Governance for Zambia’s Mining Sector: Policy Challenges and Recommendations

-Authors: Rebecca Clube, Freeman C. Mubanga, Lannette Kambole-Chiti, Nsama M. Chileshe, Jennipher Mwanangombe, Haggai Nyambe, Maggie M. Mwape, Gerald E. Arhin, Muchima Mulunda, Kabwe Mubanga, Yacob Mulugetta and Julia Tomei.
+Authors: Rebecca Clube, Freeman C. Mubanga, Lannette Kambole-Chiti, Nsama M. Chileshe, Jennipher Mwanangombe, Haggai Nyambe, Maggie M. Mwape, Gerald E. Arhin, Muchima Mulunda, Kabwe Mubanga, Yacob Mulugetta, and Julia Tomei.

 Key messages:

-Driven by the global rising demand for critical minerals, an increase in large-scale land acquisition for mining in Zambia is creating economic opportunities but also social risks.
+Driven by the rising global demand for critical minerals, an increase in large-scale land acquisition for mining in Zambia is creating economic opportunities but also social risks.
 These risks are amplified by the country's complex, dual land tenure system.

-This Brief summarizes findings from an exploratory study on the intersection of land governance and mining in Zambia.
+This Brief summarises findings from an exploratory study on the intersection of land governance and mining in Zambia.
 The study used both primary and secondary data, including a policy review, expert interviews, and a case study of a mining-affected community.

-The findings revealed five key challenges, namely: increasing conversion of customary to state land tenure; a lack of standardised procedure for land transactions; limited coordination between key actors; a lack of legally binding resettlement support; and no legal obligation for benefit sharing.
+The findings revealed five key challenges, namely increasing conversion of customary to state land tenure; a lack of a standardised procedure for land transactions; limited coordination between key actors; a lack of legally binding resettlement support; and no legal obligation for benefit sharing.

-Overall, there is urgency to address these challenges through amendments in the land and mining frameworks, given the Government’s commitments to rapidly scale-up mining activities.
+Overall, there is urgency to address these challenges through amendments in the land and mining frameworks, given the Government’s commitments to rapidly scale up mining activities.

 Introduction and Context

-The low-carbon transition requires an adequate and secure supply of various minerals, such as copper, lithium, manganese and cobalt.
+The low-carbon transition requires an adequate and secure supply of various minerals, such as copper, lithium, manganese, and cobalt.
 These minerals are often labelled as ‘critical’ because they are essential for manufacturing renewable energy components and technologies [1].
 According to the International Energy Agency, the demand for critical minerals is projected to triple to reach 35 million tonnes annually by 2040 [2].

 Zambia has abundant natural resources, including critical minerals.
 The mining sector is essential to the Zambian economy, contributing substantially to export earnings, tax revenue, and GDP [1].
-Whilst copper has historically dominated the economy, the Government of Zambia has signalled its commitment to expanding the extraction of other minerals, such as graphite, nickel, manganese and rare earth elements, as reported in the National Critical Minerals Strategy [3].
+Whilst copper has historically dominated the economy, the Government of Zambia has signalled its commitment to expanding the extraction of other minerals, such as graphite, nickel, manganese, and rare earth elements, as reported in the National Critical Minerals Strategy [3].

 Scaling up mining exploration and exploitation necessitates increased land access.
-However, land has competing uses in Zambia, including for agriculture, tourism, conservation and livelihood activities, and holds diverse economic and cultural values to different groups.
+However, land has competing uses in Zambia, including for agriculture, tourism, conservation, and livelihood activities, and holds diverse economic and cultural values for different groups.
 Land governance is further complicated by the country’s dual tenure system, which comprises both customary and state land.
-The 1995 Lands Act [4] introduced a major shift by allowing the conversion of customary land into state tenure, thereby enabling investors to obtain leaseholds, though all land legally remains vested in the president.
+The 1995 Lands Act [4] introduced a major shift by allowing the conversion of customary land into state tenure, thereby enabling investors to obtain leaseholds, though all land legally remains vested in the President.
 This liberalisation spurred a surge in large-scale land acquisitions, including by foreign investors.
-Since then, the policy environment for land governance has evolved through successive policies and laws, but the Lands Act remains the cornerstone legislation (figure 1).
-Moreover, Figure 1 also highlights how mining framework has undergone a parallel process of development.
-Notably, recently, there has been a renewed effort to scale mining in response to rising global demand for critical minerals.
+Since then, the policy environment for land governance has evolved through successive policies and laws, but the Lands Act remains the cornerstone legislation (Figure 1).
+Moreover, Figure 1 also highlights how the mining framework has undergone a parallel process of development.
+Notably, there has been a recent renewed effort to scale mining in response to rising global demand for critical minerals.

 According to the World Bank (2024), Zambia has the potential to attract investments of up to US$21 billion by 2030, including in the mining sector [5].
 These investments will inevitably trigger a further increase in land transactions.
 Changes in land use, and its ownership arrangements, can create opportunities as well as social, economic, and environmental tensions.
-Competition between investors and communities has caused displacements, and the erosion of social, environmental and cultural systems [6].
+Competition between investors and communities has caused displacements and the erosion of social, environmental, and cultural systems [6].
 This situation underscores the urgent need for a robust and inclusive land governance framework to equitably manage land investments and ensure all Zambians benefit from the increased global demand for minerals.